tajobe/altcoin-autosell/README.md

 ```

 ### Configuration
 Log configuration(for debugging) located in log.conf.
 For example, to debug the config loading, turn log level up of `log4perl.logger.Autosell.Config` to DEBUG or higher, TRACE.
+Alternatively, if you only want to show errors, change the log level up to WARN or ERROR.
+See [Log4Perl](http://search.cpan.org/~mschilli/Log-Log4perl-1.42/lib/Log/Log4perl.pm) for more.

-Edit configuration in config.yml, or create one and pass it on the command line with the -config option.
+Edit configuration in `config.yml`, or create one and pass it on the command line with `-config '/path/to/config.yml'`.
 Example config(included):
 ```yaml
     ##########